edpaget/rpg-system/system.md

 ##Normal Distributions

-The purpose of rolling two six sided die as the game mechanic is to obtain a standard deviation of dice rolls, and the player is encourage to remember this concept throughout the game.
+The purpose of rolling two six sided die as the game mechanic is to obtain a standard deviation of dice rolls, and the player is encouraged to remember this concept throughout the game.

 ##Player Character Aspects